oxidizing/sihl/sihl-example-todo/README.md

 Run `yarn test` to run all integration tests.

-Run `yarn start:server` to start the web server.
+Run `yarn sihl start` to start the web server.
 The admin UI can be accessed at `http://localhost:3000/admin/login/`.

 ## Tutorial